The Obama Foundation Just Gave This DC Prosecutor A Fellowship

 First of all, what is restorative justice?
 Can you describe the concept?

-The restorative justice program is exclusively for juvenile offenders.
+The restorative justice program is [mostly] for juvenile offenders.
 We actually offer a victim any number of options for their case, and one of them is restorative justice.
 And if they agree to do it, it’s because we’ve already spoken to the young person who’s committed the crime, and we’ve already gotten their interest in participating.
 Once we have consensus on both sides, people are amenable to sitting down and having a conversation and attempting to resolve the matter and make it right, to the extent possible.

 In the restorative-justice conference itself, there are three main components.
 One is where the [offending] young person has to talk about what they did; then everyone else gets to speak about what happened to them.
-The second component is how everyone was impacted by this.
+The second component is how everyone was impacted by this [the crime].
 The victim starts there, and talks about the impact of the crime in their lives.
 Then the third core component is the agreement.
 So, everyone actually gets to weigh in on what needs to be part of an agreement that resolves the matter, what everyone needs to do for the matter to be considered resolved.
 But it’s a consensus agreement, and everyone has to sign off on it.
 Once the agreement is written, and everyone agrees to the terms, then everyone signs off.
 [After the conference,] the program facilitator monitors compliance with that agreement during the period of time that’s listed.

 Restorative justice has been around for long time.
 The real innovation was thinking about bringing it into a prosecutor’s office.
 We believe we’re the first prosecutor’s office that has restorative justice professionals working hand-in-hand with prosecutors, sitting alongside prosecutors.